Ohio Art Company

-The Ohio Art Company is an American toy manufacturing company founded in 1908.
-Based in Bryan, Ohio, the company is principally engaged in two lines of business.
-The first line of business is the sales, marketing, and distribution of toys.
-The second line of business is the company's Diversified Products segment which manufactures custom metal lithography products for food container and specialty premium markets.
-Examples of these are food tins, enclosures, DVD cases, and nostalgic signs.
+The Ohio Art Company is an American manufacturing company founded in 1908.
+Based in Bryan, Ohio, the company specializes in manufacturing custom metal lithography products for food container and specialty premium markets, including food tins, enclosures, DVD cases, and nostalgic signs.
+The company was previously a toy manufacturer.

 History

-Henry Winzeler started up his own manufacturing company in 1908.
-He rented an area to work in Archbold, Ohio and named it the Ohio Art Company because of his profound interest in art and its location.
-Winzeler began making metal picture frames and various other novelty items that were sold in retail stores all over the US.
-The company moved locations in 1912 to Bryan, Ohio where it became even more successful with its Cupid Awake/Cupid Asleep picture frames.
+Henry Winzeler started his own manufacturing company in 1908.
+He rented an area to work in Archbold, Ohio, and named it the Ohio Art Company because of his interest in art and its location.
+Winzeler began making metal picture frames and various novelty items that were sold in retail stores across the United States.
+In 1912, the company moved to Bryan, Ohio, where it became even more successful with its Cupid Awake/Cupid Asleep picture frames.
 The Ohio Art Company then installed metal lithography equipment.
 This was used to produce picture frames made out of wood-grained metal sheets.

 In 1917, the Ohio Art Company began manufacturing toys such as the windmills and climbing monkey.
 After World War I, the toy company grew exponentially, leading to the introduction of colorful tea sets and drums.
-In the late 1950s, a French electrician named André Cassagnes created a drawing toy that used a joystick, glass and aluminum powder.
-The combination, which he called the "Telecran", gave users the ability to draw a picture and also erase it.
-After much collaboration with many individuals, the system they developed in the late 1950s is the same one used today.
+In the late 1950s, a French electrician named André Cassagnes created a drawing toy that used a joystick, glass, and aluminum powder.
+The combination, which he called the "Telecran," gave users the ability to draw a picture and also erase it.
+After much collaboration, the system developed in the late 1950s is the same one used today.
 The name of the product was Etch A Sketch.

-In the 1950s, a man named W.C Killgallon began working for the Ohio Art Company.
-The Killgallon family still owns and operates the Ohio Art Company.
-The final product of the Etch A Sketch was first produced on July 12, 1960 at the Bryan, Ohio factory.
-Another toy produced by Ohio Art in the 1960s was the Bizzy Buzz Buzz, invented by Bernard Benson.
-Though the Ohio Art Company partook in the toy industry and was very successful, the metal lithography sector of the company remains the core part of its business.
+In the 1950s, W.C Killgallon began working for the Ohio Art Company.
+The Killgallon family still owns and operates the company.
+The final product of the Etch A Sketch was first produced on July 12, 1960, at the Bryan, Ohio factory.
+A toy produced by Ohio Art in the 1960s was the Bizzy Buzz Buzz, invented by Bernard Benson.
+Though the Ohio Art Company was very successful in the toy industry, the metal lithography sector of the company remains the core part of its business.
 It is one of the leading producers of specialty lithographic components.